McConnell, top GOP senators acknowledge Biden as president-elect: 'The Electoral College has spoken'

 Top Senate Republicans are officially accepting President-elect Joe Biden's 2020 victory after the Electoral College confirmed his win on Monday.

-Their acceptance of the president-elect's victory comes nearly six weeks after Nov.
-3 as President Trump continues to fight against election results in battleground states that confirmed Biden as the winner; Trump has yet to concede the election.
+Their acceptance of the president-elect's victory comes nearly six weeks after the Nov.
+3 election, as President Trump refuses to concede while making claims of widespread voter fraud that have so far been unsubstantiated.

 "The Electoral College has spoken, so today I want to congratulate President-elect Joe Biden," Senate Majority Leader Mitch McConnell, R-Ky., said Tuesday on the Senate floor.
 "The president-elect is no stranger to the Senate.
 He's devoted himself to public service for many years."